horizon-eda/horizon-docs/python.rst

 Installation
 ~~~~~~~~~~~~

 The python module isn't included in the :code:`all` target.
-To build it, run :code:`make horizon.so`.
+To build it, run :code:`make build/horizon.so`.
 This requires the python 3 headers to be installed.
 You can then place it in python's :code:`sys.path` and import it using :code:`import horizon`.

 Usage
 ~~~~~